Kiryat Malakhi: Establishment of Kiryat Malakhi

 Moshe Katsav, later Israel's 8th president, was elected mayor in 1969, at the age of 24.
 His younger brother Lior Katsav has also been a mayor of Kiryat Malakhi; whilst Yosef Vanunu held the post from 1981 until the 1990s.
-The current mayor is Eliyahu "Lalo" Zohar.
+The current mayor is Eliyahu "Lalu" Zohar.

 On 15 November 2012 missile attacks were launched by Palestinian militant groups from the Gaza Strip as a response to Israel's Operation Pillar of Defense.
 These attacks resulted in the deaths of three residents of the city.